 Topic: What is Interchangeability in Machine Design? | interchangeable parts |

 A machine is a combination of several components.
-If any of the components is failed or broken then the part needed to be replaced with the new component.
+If any of the components is failed or broken then the part needed to be replaced with a new component.
 This new component should be equal in size to the broken component.
-These new components can be available from the outside vendors that can be perfectly fit into the position.
+These new components can be available from outside vendors that can be perfectly fit into the position.

 But how it will be matched with the exact dimensions of the working machine (Broken)component?